kopsha/python-1o1/docs/lists.rst

 save time with a single line.

 We will cover many examples of lists comprehensions, but first let's talk about them generally.
-In Python lists are a collection of data surounded by brckets and the elements are separated by commas.
+In Python lists are a collection of data surounded by brackets and the elements are separated by commas.
 A list comprehension is also surounded by brackets but instead of a list of data inside you enter an expression followed by for loops and if clauses.
 Here is the most basic form